scenarioo/scenarioo/docs/contribute/Coding-guidelines.md

   * Examples: `sc-tree`, `sc-node-label`

 # Java
-* Formatting and code style must conform to the Eclipse settings defined here: https://github.com/scenarioo/scenarioo/wiki/Eclipse-IDE-Settings
+* Formatting and code style must conform to the Eclipse settings defined here: [Eclipse IDE Seetings](Eclipse-IDE-Settings.md)
 * Follow the clean code reccommendations from the "Clean Code" book
 * Order in a Java class:
   1. Fields